 Granted, retirement planning takes time and effort.
 But the rewards will be worth the investment.

-If you're looking for some more retirement tips, you can take advantage of free 30-day trial to Motley Fool Rule Your Retirement.
-A trial gives you full privileges to the service, including our online seminar, "How to Plan the Perfect Retirement."
+If you're looking for more retirement tips, you can take advantage of free 30-day trial to Motley Fool Rule Your Retirement.
+A trial gives you full privileges to the service, including current and past newsletter issues, discussion boards, and much more.
 Click here to learn more.